2 Helpful / 4 Not

 At the same time, there are a few holes like that do force certain shot paths to be successful.
 8/10

-I've been at least ten times and it's always been well mowed.
+I've been dozens of times and it's always been well mowed.
 There is running water a couple of places along the course and restrooms after hole 12 (which comes back to the parking lot) There are several benches along the course, not on every hole, but at least every three.
-The only complaint I have with course maintenance is with some of the mud on the tees.
-9/10
+The only complaints I have with course maintenance are the mud on the tee hole 4 and the weeds around the creek not being trimmed as frequently as they could be.
+8/10

+Great baskets.
 Tees are concrete, which is good, but a couple in the lower lying areas have a bit of mud on them.
-8/10
+9/10

 Several holes have options for how to play them successfully, the course really lets you throw every shot in the bag.
 7/10

-Forested regions make it not the easiest to find discs, but it's not nearly as bad as some courses and there is no knee/waist high grass anywhere. that the disc can burrow into, plus it's not nearly as uncomfortable to search for them.
-6/10
+Forested regions make it not the easiest to find discs, but it's not nearly as bad as some courses and there is no knee/waist high grass anywhere that the disc can burrow into.
+8/10

-Cons: Navigation between holes is pretty bad the first time, but with a map, a friend who has played here before, or some help some locals it's not too bad.
-There is a map which is somewhat helpful on the first tee 2/10, but shouldn't warrant lowering the course rating to a 1 or 2 overall... plus it's fine after the first time playing.
+Cons: Navigation between holes is pretty bad the first time.
+There is a map which is somewhat helpful on the first tee, and the course is frequented by locals who can help you out 3/10, but shouldn't warrant lowering the course rating to a 1 or 2 overall... plus it's fine after the first time playing.

-Navigation on the actual holes isn't the best.
+Navigation on the actual holes isn't the best either.
 There are no tee signs, only numbers on the pads telling you what hole the tee is for.
+Bright orange nickels on top now show basket numbers.
 There aren't too many blind holes, but a few are close to each other (2 and 14 are close, and so are 3 and 7).
 3/10

-It's more crowded than most of the courses I've been to depending on when you go, but it's not like you're waiting on every hole or anything.
-3/10
+It's more crowded than most courses, but it's not like you're waiting on every hole or anything.

 Other Thoughts: I'm a big fan of forested regions used as hazards more than individual trees all over the place or tall grass.
 I've played ball golf for a long time so I guess I just like the open lanes for fairways on most holes with larger areas that you need to avoid with your misses.
 It helps give the course the ability to challenge all levels of disc golfers.
 This was the first course I ever played, and I didn't find it to be impossible at any point, but with some individual trees, the course can provide all levels with a challenge.